jackyko1991/Yolo-Medical/README.md

 # Yolo-Medical
-Yolo implementation for medical images
+Yolo implementation for medical images with Tensorflow.